 July 14th, 2014

-Results of the 2014 Research Workshop (UTRAC)Optimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Guest Post.
+Results of the 2014 Research Workshop (UTRAC)Optimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Guest Post.

 Projects have been selected for FY15 funding from the 2014 UDOT Research Workshop held on April 30th.